Supporting Local Youth

 The talents of young people are also tested in the 'End Polio Now' poster and painting competition.
 The 2011 winners were Sophie Thornton-Wood and Lily Mitchell, both from Cranleigh Preparatory School (photo at right).
 The competition advertises Rotary’s campaign over the last 25 years to rid the world of polio: every £1 donated enables 5 children to be immunised against this crippling disease.

 The Cranleigh Club has made a number of donations to young people who are raising funds to help with development projects in developing countries.
-It has also donated hundreds of illustrated disctionaries to students of local junior schools (see separate page).
+It has also donated hundreds of illustrated disctionaries to students of local junior schools and funded additions to their libraries (see Book and Dictionary Donations).

 Each year, two students are sponsored for the week-long Rotary Youth Leadership Awards (RYLA), a leadership training programme for teenagers (see separate page).